Crown Colony of Eastern Agency Scheme: Decline

 After the defeat of Winston Churchill's government, Amery was removed from office.
 This prompted Dorman-Smith to abandon the scheme as he felt it took away the priorities of frontier administration.
 Some historians argue the scheme was approved by Churchill but vetoed by Clement Attlee's government.
-Amery's successor, Pethic Lawrence concurred with Wavell's views on the impracticability of the scheme.
+Amery's successor, Frederick Pethick-Lawrence, concurred with Wavell's views on the impracticability of the scheme.
 Indian opinion of the scheme was also unpopular especially considering a co-rule structure would require Indian funds to pay for a region they had no direct control of.

 Andrew Clow released a memorandum in 1945 titled "Memorandum on the Future Government of Assam Tribal People".
 The memorandum discussed the demolition of the proposed schemes by citing that the time was not right for such a development.
 Clow stated that political difficulties would plague the territory formed.
 Furthermore, there would be economic issues as they were a landlocked country likely to be ignored by both Burma and India and possibly intensify the already primitive economy.
-There would be a lack of cohesion over the bizzare and difficult geography.
+There would be a lack of cohesion over the bizarre and difficult geography.
 Administratively, there would be difficulty securing skilled officers and cadres.

-"It seems most unlikley that a British Government which is prepared to set India and Burma on a self-governing footing should now undertake the administrative and financial responsibility for a pawtchwork of sparsely populated hills lying where these hills do.
+"It seems most unlikely that a British Government which is prepared to set India and Burma on a self-governing footing should now undertake the administrative and financial responsibility for a pawtchwork of sparsely populated hills lying where these hills do.
 Indian opinion would be equally strongly opposed to the constitution of a foreign territory in its natural borders".